anirvanBhaduri/elimra-data-uploader/README.md

 The project has an interface that exposes the two data loggers it currently supports.
 One is `ATMAN` and the other is `BOSCH`.

+## Sample File format
+Please see the format of the `sample1.csv` file found in the `backend/samples/` folder to see how the sensor data file format should be.

 ### ATMAN
 ATMAN requires the following:
 * sensor data file path: this file path should be /opt/apps/backend/samples/